In Concert/MTV Plugged

 In Concert/MTV Plugged is a 1992 concert video and 1993 live album by Bruce Springsteen.

 It is part of MTV's Unplugged series, recorded on September 22, 1992, at the Warner Hollywood Studios in Los Angeles near the start of Springsteen's tour for Human Touch and Lucky Town.
 The concert originally aired on MTV on November 11, 1992, with a one-hour Springsteen documentary beforehand.

 Springsteen played one song, the previously unreleased "Red Headed Woman", solo on acoustic guitar, then he and his hired band (this was during the time the E Street Band was dissolved, although members Roy Bittan and Patti Scialfa continued to perform with Springsteen) used amplified instruments the rest of the show; hence, the concert was called MTV Plugged (sometimes written XXPlugged after the album cover art).
 Reportedly Springsteen had been unhappy with the touring band's rehearsals of acoustic arrangements, and this is what led him to break the Unplugged format.
 Commercially the album was certified Gold in the US.

 Album

 The album had a moderate reception.
 "With E Street ringers focusing on Bruce's 'solo' material...," said Entertainment Weekly, "Well, we won't go there."
 The song played on the show were relatively intense renditions, as highlighted by Springsteen's vocals and much of the instrumental accompaniment.
 The sombre, folk-oriented "Atlantic City" was played in a rock setting, with a rhythm intro on electric guitar as well as Springsteen's solos on the outro.
 Springsteen played outro solos on most of the rock songs, including "Lucky Town".
 The album reached number 4 in a seven-week run on the UK chart.

+In 1997, five years after the concert was recorded, the album was rereleased in the US and appeared for the first time on the US charts, peaking at number 189 on the Billboard 200.
+The recording of "Thunder Road" from the concert was nominated for a Grammy Award for Best Male Rock Vocal Performance.